 • Romans 4:5 — "To the one who does not work but believes…his faith is counted as righteousness."

-• 2 Corinthians 5:21 — "For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God."
+• 2 Corinthians 5:21 — "For our sake He made Him to be sin who knew no sin, so that in Him we might become the righteousness of God."

 G1347 — dikaiōsis (δικαίωσις): justification, vindication; appears only twice in the NT (Rom 4:25; 5:18).